stupplab/SAXScells/DND-CAT/README.md

 This plate / strip setup is compatible with the sample environment at APS 5-ID-D DND-CAT beamline.
 The sample plate / 9-strip holder is secured on the beamline using the 96x2 well plate holder.
 Use "w150_stage" to initialize the plate setup, and "w135_stage" to initialize the 9-strip holder.

+'''
 \\plate1.do
 \\row is from A to J for 150 cell, A to I for 135 cell (9 strips)
-\\column is 1 to 15, notch is drawn on the
+\\column is 1 to 15, notch is drawn on the plate

 area_detectors_set_param("SampleThickness",0.234)
 snapshoton